request/request/README.md

 `String`.
 Using a function to supply the bearer token is particularly useful if used in conjunction with `defaults` to allow a single function to supply the last known token at the time of sending a request, or to compute one on the fly.

+Negotiate/SPNEGO/Kerberos authentication is also supported if the optional Kerberos module is installed.
+The username and password are not used, credentials will be obtained from the current Kerberos credentials cache (change this location by setting the environment variable `KRB5CCNAME`).
+The `sendImmediately` flag when set to true will cause the Negotiate/SPNEGO token to be sent on the first request.
+To enable negotiate/SPNEGO support set the negotiate key to a true value.

 [back to top](#table-of-contents)